liutairan/liutairan.github.io/projects/agriculture_measurement.md

 Figure 1: Drones fly over the fields to collect top surface data in the traditional approaches.

 <img style="display:block; margin-left: auto; margin-right: auto;" src="../../Pics/agriculture_measurement/Drone-with-arm-in-bush.png" width="480">
-Figure 2: Drones use telescopic robot arms/structures to penetrate the canopy and collect the data.
+Figure 2: Drones use telescopic robot arms/structures to penetrate the canopy and collect the data in/under canopy.

 ### Scientific Progress